Transcript: Too Much Soy May Neutralize Benefits

-We know what happens when men with active prostate cancer start eating a vegan diet, the progression of their cancer appears to reverse, to get better—no drugs, no surgery, no radiation, just a vegan diet and other healthy lifestyle behaviors.
-Cancer markers in the control standard American diet group tend to get worse, and in the vegan diet group they tend to get better, the blood of those on a plant-based diet suppresses cancer growth about 8 times better.
-We’re talkin' change on a genetic level diet and lifestyle changes switching on and off gene expression, delaying or avoiding the need for surgery and conventional chemo/radiation altogether.
+We know what happens when men with active prostate cancer start eating a plant-based diet.
+The progression of their cancer appears to reverse, to get better—no drugs, no surgery, no radiation, just a vegan diet and other healthy lifestyle behaviors.
+Cancer markers in the control Standard American Diet group tend to get worse, and in the plant-based diet group, they tend to get better.
+The blood of those on a plant-based diet suppresses cancer growth about eight times better.
+We’re talking change on a genetic level—diet and lifestyle changes switching on and off gene expression, delaying or even avoiding the need for surgery and conventional chemo/radiation altogether.

-I’ve already gone through that in videos past, but what if you did the same thing, men with prostate cancer, but this time—half in the control group and half in not just a vegan diet group, but in a heavily soy-based vegan diet group.
+I’ve already gone through that in videos past, but what if you did the same thing—men with prostate cancer, but this time, half in the control group, and half in not just a vegan diet group, but in a heavily soy-based vegan diet group.
 How much soy are we talking about?
-7-18 servings a day, for an entire year.
-That’s like entire blocks of tofu, or 7-18 glasses of soymilk—that’s like 4 quarts a day, all year round.
+7 to 18 servings a day, for an entire year.
+That’s like entire blocks of tofu, or 7 to 18 glasses of soy milk—that’s like four quarts a day, all year round.
 What do you think happened to their IGF levels at the end?

-The IGF-1 levels of the control group in the study didn’t drop at all, started high, stayed high.
-In a varied vegan diet—protein from multiple plant sources, all different kinds of benas, whole grains, etc—after years you can see IGF levels drop like this from baseline.
+The IGF-1 levels in the control group in the study didn’t drop at all; started high, stayed high.
+In a varied vegan diet—protein from multiple plant sources, all different kinds of beans, whole grains, etc.—after years, you can see IGF-1 levels drop like this, from baseline.

-Also, even in China and Japan, they don’t eat 7-18 servings of soy a day.
+Also, even in China and Japan, they don’t eat 7 to 18 servings of soy a day.